-- Biological causes of anxiety disorders include the serotonin transporter gene (5-HTTLPR); brain structures to include the amygdala, hippocampus, and prefrontal cortex; and the locus coeruleus and corticostriatal-thalamocortical (CSTC) circuit in relation to panic disorder. - Psychological causes of anxiety disorders include maladaptive assumptions, the linking of events through classical conditioning, modeling, and stimulus generalization as it relates to GAD. - Sociocultural causes of anxiety disorders include social pressures leading to a higher rate of diagnosis for women and discrimination and prejudice which affects ethnic minorities and other marginalized groups.
+- Biological causes of anxiety disorders include the serotonin transporter gene (5-HTTLPR); brain structures to include the amygdala, hippocampus, and prefrontal cortex; and the locus coeruleus and corticostriatal-thalamocortical (CSTC) circuit in relation to panic disorder. - Psychological causes of anxiety disorders include maladaptive assumptions, the linking of events through respondent conditioning, modeling, and stimulus generalization as it relates to generalized anxiety disorder. - Sociocultural causes of anxiety disorders include social pressures leading to a higher rate of diagnosis for women and discrimination and prejudice which affects ethnic minorities and other marginalized groups.

-- 3. Discuss the biological etiology of panic disorders.
-What brain structures and neurotransmitters are involved? - 4.
-How does the cognitive model explain the development and maintenance of anxiety related disorders? - 5.
+- 1. Discuss the biological etiology of panic disorders.
+What brain structures and neurotransmitters are involved? - 2.
+How does the cognitive model explain the development and maintenance of anxiety related disorders? - 3.
 What is the difference between emotion-focused and problem-focused coping strategies?
-How do these two coping strategies explain differences in anxiety related disorders?
+How do these two coping strategies explain differences in anxiety related disorders? - 4.
+What are the effects of prejudice and discrimination on the development of anxiety disorders?

-- Describe treatment options for Generalized Anxiety Disorder. - Describe treatment options for Specific Phobias. - Describe treatment options for Agoraphobia. - Describe treatment options for Social Anxiety Disorder. - Describe treatment options for Panic Disorder.
+- Describe treatment options for generalized anxiety disorder. - Describe treatment options for specific phobia. - Describe treatment options for agoraphobia. - Describe treatment options for social anxiety disorder. - Describe treatment options for panic disorder.